gridsync/gridsync/docs/invite.rst

 Deployment
 ----------

-Storage providers should take note that, by default, Gridsync is configured to use `Least Authority's <https://leastauthority.com>`_ wormhole server (at ``ws://wormhole.leastauthority.com:4000/v1``) using an ``appid`` of ``tahoe-lafs.org/tahoe-lafs/v1``; operators wishing to ensure interoperability between their service and Gridsync clients should either use the same relay and appid in their own deployment (recommended) or distribute a separate build of the Gridsync client with their own settings baked in (see `config.txt <https://github.com/gridsync/gridsync/blob/master/config.txt>`_).
+Storage providers should take note that, by default, Gridsync is configured to use `Tahoe-LAFS's <https://tahoe-lafs.org>`_ wormhole server (at ``ws://wormhole.tahoe-lafs.org:4000/v1``) using an ``appid`` of ``tahoe-lafs.org/invite``; operators wishing to ensure interoperability between their service and Gridsync clients should either use the same relay and appid in their own deployment (recommended) or distribute a separate build of the Gridsync client with their own settings baked in (see `config.txt <https://github.com/gridsync/gridsync/blob/master/config.txt>`_).